 Client portal, CRM, e-signatures, and other things that TaxDome provides seemed easy.
 But not tax workflow automation.
 Workflow is not something that many practitioners think about before they have to describe it either to onboard new team members or to set it done automatically.

-Workflow is a written process of all actions you do: from the time that a client becomes a lead and then is onboarded into your practice, through the entire tax preparation service that you offer all the way through that last touchpoint with your client to off-board them.
+The tax workflow is a written process of all actions you do: from the time that a client becomes a lead and then is onboarded into your practice, through the entire tax preparation service that you offer all the way through that last touchpoint with your client to off-board them.

 Let’s have a look at it from a perspective of how a car is made.
 You have to create the mold and put the frame together before you can put on the tires and the doors and all that other stuff.
 The same is applicable to tax preparation process: you can’t prepare a return before the client signs a contract and sends you their documents.

 Every service requires different steps to accomplish: individual tax return is different from business tax return or sales tax return.
 When you have these steps written down, you make it easier for your firm to scale.
 You can create tax preparation processes tailored to your firm’s needs by relying on TaxDome’s workflows.

 When you use software like TaxDome, it helps to fully automate administrative tasks for you.
-So instead of you having to track whether a client signed a contract, TaxDome reminds them to sign and sends them tax organizer once they’re done.
+So instead of you having to track whether a client signed a contract, TaxDome reminds them to sign and sends them a tax organizer once they’re done.

 To make this magic happen, you need to thoroughly describe how the process must work.
 Every practice is unique, and you know your business better than anyone, so no one else can do this job for you.